Have you heard of this disciple who attempted to call down fire from heaven? Who was he? Why did he do it? What was the story behind it?

 What Did John Learn From This Encounter?

 Despite their sinfulness, He wanted them all to receive salvation.
-That is if they would “believe and receive Christ” (SDA Bible Commentary vol. 5, 930.17).
+That is if they would “believe and receive Christ” 8.

 Wait, doesn’t it sound arrogant?
-Well, on the surface, you may say it does.
-But it was only John’s way of reflecting God’s grace and love (Fong, 2016).
+Well, on the surface, it seems like it.
+But it was only John’s way of manifesting God’s grace and love 9.

 1) Like anyone else, you sin.

-Like John, “all have sinned and fall short of the glory of God” (Romans 3:23, ESV).
+Like John, “all have sinned and [fallen] short of the glory of God” (Romans 3:23, ESV).

 What causes sin?

-Jeremiah 17:9 (ESV) mentions, “The heart is deceitful above all things.”
-It is “sick” that you can hardly understand.
+“The heart is deceitful above all things.”
+It is “sick” that you can hardly understand (Jeremiah 17:9, ESV).

 Your selfish desire lures and entices you.
 When it “has conceived,” it “gives birth to sin.”
-Also, when your sin has “grown,” it “brings forth death” (James 1:14-15, ESV).
+And when your sin has “grown,” it “brings forth death” (James 1:14-15, ESV).

-With this, there exists a “waging war” against your mind.
-It makes you “captive to the law of sin” (Romans 7:23, ESV).
+With this, there exists a “waging war” against the law of your mind, making you “captive to the law of sin” (Romans 7:23, ESV).

-Speaking of the law, 1 John 3:4-6 (ESV) has a reminder.
-That is, “everyone who makes a practice of sinning also practices lawlessness.”
+Speaking of the law, “everyone who makes a practice of sinning also practices lawlessness” (1 John 3:4, ESV).

 It is because “no one who abides in [God] keeps on sinning.”
-Also, “no one who keeps on sinning has either seen Him or known Him.”
+And “no one who keeps on sinning has either seen Him or known Him” (verse 6, ESV).

-Finally, Romans 8:7-8 (ESV) states, “The mind that is set on the flesh is hostile to God.”
-It’s because “it does not submit to God’s law.”
-Hence, if you are in the flesh, you cannot please God.
+Finally, Romans 8:7-8 (ESV) states, “The mind that is set on the flesh is hostile to God, for it does not submit to [His] law.”
+True enough, if you are in the flesh, you cannot please God.

 2) Jesus is a God of second chances.